 - Quick Tips for Safer Sleep for Babies

 Every mother strives to ensure the welfare of her child at any cost.
 But taking care of an infant is a tough job.
-Even the most normal mundane things might pose a grave danger to a sensitive new-born.
+Even the most normal mundane things might pose a grave danger to a sensitive newborn.
 One such safety issue is SIDS.
-Read on to discover facts about SIDS which may help avoid the known causes, and thus prevent it.
+Read on to discover facts about SIDS that may help avoid the known causes, and thus prevent it.

 Video: SIDS and Tips to Reduce the Risk

 Sudden Infant Death Syndrome, as the name indicates, is the sudden, unanticipated death of an infant during sleep.
-SIDS in babies can occur in a normally healthy baby due to unexplained reasons.
-One of the possibilities associated with SIDS is the sudden defect in any portion of the brain that might lead to a breathing difficulty.
+SIDS in babies can occur in a normal healthy baby due to unexplained reasons.
+One of the possibilities associated with SIDS is the sudden defect in any portion of the brain that might lead to breathing difficulty.
 There are external factors that can cause SIDS as well.
-This makes it necessary to double check the safety of infants while they are asleep.
+This makes it necessary to double-check the safety of infants while they are asleep.

 One thing that we know for sure is that it is not just physiological factors that lead to SIDS but also external factors like sleep conditions that increase vulnerability.